West Bridgewater Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for West Bridgewater’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in West Bridgewater, where glacial till soils predominate.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
-Local soils are typically acidic (pH 5.5–6.5); most flowering plants thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
-Amend with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
-Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
-Document all baseline conditions for future reference.
+A thorough soil assessment is the foundation of successful, sustainable gardens in West Bridgewater, where glacial till soils predominate.
+All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+Local soils are typically acidic (pH 5.5–6.5); most flowers require pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
+Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
+Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation.
+Baseline conditions should be documented for future reference.
+For soil mapping, consult the USDA Web Soil Survey.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Flower planting near wetlands, streams, or other protected resources in West Bridgewater is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25–50 feet of wetlands require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
-Erosion controls such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
-Coordinate with the following for compliance and rare species considerations:
+Activities within 25–50 foot buffer zones require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local Conservation Commission.
+Erosion controls—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is advised for rare species habitat.
+No work should occur during bird nesting season (March 15–August 31) in sensitive areas.
+For permitting and compliance:

 West Bridgewater Conservation Commission